-Responsibility for Implementation
+Responsibility for implementation

-The DSL (designated safeguarding lead) and nominated trustee are responsible for ensuring good safe recruitment practice ie that no 'unsuitable' person is employed by Red Balloon or works as a trustee or volunteer.
+The DSL (designated safeguarding lead) and nominated governor are responsible for ensuring good safe recruitment practice, i.e. that no 'unsuitable' person is employed by RBET Norfolk or works as a governor or volunteer.

 Statutory requirements

 The Safeguarding Vulnerable Groups Act (2006) established the Independent Safeguarding Authority (ISA) to make decisions about individuals who should be barred from working with children and to maintain a list of these individuals.
 The Protection of Freedoms Act (2012) merged the ISA with the Criminal Records Bureau (CRB) to form a single, new, non-departmental public body called the Disclosure and Barring Service (DBS).